nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 </tr>
 <tr>
 <td>Discharging specialty/department</td>
-<td>The specialty/department responsible for the patient at the time of discharge.<td>
+<td>The specialty/department responsible for the patient at the time of discharge.</td>
 <td>x</td>
 <td>x</td>
 </tr>